Raj2310/flightingPwa/README.md

 + It uses service worker and contains two main features.
 + Offline caching and
 + Push notification
-+ It was originally intended to be made for airport authority of india
++ It was originally intended to be made for airport authority of india now it is just me playing with vue js and service worker
 + login id:dey7.kol@gmail.com , password : abcd1234
 + Use default values in inputs under modal to simulate a push notification